 WWF has partnered with Natural Habitat Adventures to offer a number of travel opportunities that focus on conservation and sustainability, with the aim of supporting and protecting wildlife, nature, and local communities.
 You can search for trips using the handy tool on WWF’s website.

-Alternatively, Responsible Travel is another travel company that has a focus on making sure that safari experiences benefit both humans and wildlife.
+Alternatively, Responsible Travel is another travel company that focuses on making sure that safari experiences benefit both humans and wildlife.

 13. Connect with animals around the world virtually